Are Certain Types of People Prone to OCD?

 Obsessive-compulsive disorder (OCD) is a mental health condition that’s defined by cycles of obsessions and compulsions.
 To put it simply: ²

-• Compulsions are behaviors that reflect these obsessive thoughts and, in turn, decrease the anxiety.
+• Compulsions are behaviors that reflect these obsessive thoughts and, in turn, decrease anxiety.

 While compulsive behaviors relieve anxiety caused by obsessions, they don’t take care of the underlying causes of OCD.
-In fact, those who push themselves deeper and deeper into this cycle are actually harming themselves more than helping.
+In fact, those who push themselves deeper and deeper into this cycle are doing themselves more harm.

 What are OCD Symptoms?